UedaTakeyuki/dht22/send_monitor.md

 ## Read Sensor value and send it by [UedaTakeyuki/sensorhandler](https://github.com/UedaTakeyuki/sensorhandler)

 The dht22.py can be work as the ***handler*** of [UedaTakeyuki/sensorhandler](https://github.com/UedaTakeyuki/sensorhandler).
-A config file of appropriate settings to use dht22.py and to send MONITOR™ is also provided in this project as file config.toml, send_monitor.ini and send_monitor.py.
+A config file of appropriate settings to use dht22.py and to send MONITOR™ is also provided in this project as following files:

+- config.toml
+- send_monitor.ini
+- send_monitor.py.

 So, you can read sensor value and send it to MONITOR™ just by calling as follows:

 ```